 This moderate Kananaskis winter hike follows a canyon nestled snuggly at the base of Pigeon Peak and Mount McGillivray.
 Any time you venture along the base of a mountain in winter, you need to assess your avalanche risk.

-We highly recommend consulting the Kananaskis Avalanche Danger Report published by Avalanche Canada before you go.
+We highly recommend reviewing the Kananaskis Avalanche Danger before you go.
 Most of the McGillivray Canyon hiking trail would be classified as “Below Treeline”, but you near the end of the treeline as you get close to the McGillivray chockstone.

 We are not avalanche experts, so please educate yourself on avalanche safety and make smart, informed decisions while safely enjoying the beauty of McGillivray Canyon in winter.